 Below are a couple of examples of the type of image we desire with the flash turned off.
 They can be darker but letting in some ambient light can give a more pleasing background.
 These type of shots are just to show how under exposed the image is before we add flash and not something that needs to be done on a regular basis.

 On my mirrorless camera I choose the setting that ensures the viewfinder displays a bright image no matter how the aperture, shutter and ISO are set.
 This enables me to see the subject clearly.
-Quite how a camera will display the image will depend on the camera and in some cases the lens.
+Quite how a camera will display the image in the viewfinder will depend on the camera and in some cases the lens.
 In my case the camera is set to under expose but I get bright image in the viewfinder and my exposure meter in the viewfinder tells me the image is under exposed.

 So now we shoot with the flash turned on